PratyushSingh2002/SSH-MULTI-SYSTEM-MANAGER/README.md

-# 🔐 SSH System Multi Manager
+# 🔐 SSH System Multi-Manager

 **A simple command-line tool to manage multiple SSH systems**
 Created with ❤️ by **Pratyush Singh**